 Nurses wishing to pursue a degree as an FNP in Michigan have many options.
 Here are some programs to consider for nurses at various points in their careers.

-Michigan RN to FNP Programs
+Michigan RN to Family Nurse Practitioner (FNP) Programs

 RN-to-FNP programs are specifically designed for nurses with an associate’s degree or diploma.
 Rather than completing a separate BSN program, the BSN and MSN coursework is integrated into a single program, as in the below offerings from Spring Arbor University and the University of Michigan Flint.